alash3al/xyr/README.md

 xyr [WIP]
 =========
-> `xyr` is a very lightweight, simple and powerful data ETL platform that helps you to query available data sources using `SQL`.
+> `xyr` is a very lightweight, simple, and powerful data ETL platform that helps you to query available data sources using `SQL`.

 Example
 =======